abpio/abp-commercial-docs/en/why-abp-io-platform.md

 ABP solution is already **well-defined** and **well-documented**.
 [Tutorials](https://docs.abp.io/en/abp/latest/Tutorials/Part-1) and [best practice guides](https://docs.abp.io/en/abp/latest/Best-Practices/Index) clearly explain how to make development on this solution.

+### Keeping Your Solution Up to Date

+After starting your development, you need to follow the libraries you are using for upgrades/patches.
+We regularly update all packages to the latest versions and testing them with the framework.
+So, when you update the ABP Framework, all its dependencies are also upgraded.

+`abp update` CLI command automatically discovers and upgrades all ABP related NuGet and NPM packages in a solution in a few seconds.
+With ABP, it is easier to stay with the latest versions.

 ## Don't Repeat Yourself!

 Creating a base solution takes a significant amount of time and requires a good architectural experience.
 However, this is just the beginning!
 As you start developing, you will find that you have to write lots of repetitive code that would be great if all this could be handled automatically.